agbrs/agb/book/src/articles/backgrounds.md

 }
 ```

-Note that if you run this, you still won't get anything showing on screen until you show the background on the frame, which we'll do in the next section.

-## The `fill_with()` function
 If the included `.aseprite` file is the exact dimensions of the GBA screen
 (240x160 pixels), you can also simply call [`.fill_with()`](https://docs.rs/agb/latest/agb/display/tiled/struct.RegularBackground.html#method.fill_with)
 on the RegularBackground you created with a reference to the included file: